 If you’re a solo traveler, you can find other travelers to meet up and share costs with on GAFFL.

-If you follow our suggestions for how to keep your costs low in Australia, meaning you are staying in mostly campsites or hostels, you're taking public transportation or splitting the costs for your vehicle/fuel, mostly cooking your meals, and finding free/cheap things to do, you will be able to travel around the country on a budget of around $55-$80 AUD per day.
+If you follow our suggestions for how to keep your costs low in Australia, meaning you are staying in mostly campsites or hostels, you're using cheap transportation or splitting the costs for your vehicle/fuel, mostly cooking your meals, and finding free/cheap things to do, you will be able to travel around the country on a budget of around $55-$80 AUD per day.

 Things To See And Do

 Great Ocean Road

 One of the best Australian road trips you can take is on the Great Ocean Road.
 It makes you snake your way down the rugged coast in Victoria.
 Take in the stunning sea views as you drive, or stop to get a closer look at some of nature’s remarkable features such as the “Grotto” or the “12 Apostles”.